mytram/perl-argparse/README.md

             If dest is not specified, the name or the first option without leading dashes will be used as the name for retrieving values.
             If a name is given, this argument is a positional argument.
-            Otherwise, it's an option argument.
+            Otherwise, it's an named argument.

             Hyphens can be used in names and flags, but they will be replaced with underscores '_' when used as option names.
 For